SuperOfficeDocs/superoffice-docs/docs/mobile/superoffice-mobile/security.md

 so.client: mobile
 ---

-# Mobile CRM security in CRM Online
+# Mobile CRM security in SuperOffice CRM Online

-This article describes the security and requirements in CRM Online for Mobile CRM
+This article describes the security and requirements in SuperOffice CRM Online for Mobile CRM.

 ## Client-side security